From a Cave in the Woods...

 Fermented Bean Curd or Pickled Tofu

 Always on the lookout for tasty things that don't have a lot of calories or which aren't high-glycemic, I stumbled across fermented bean curd in a Korean grocery while I was looking for coconut cream and taro root for another recipe.
 Took it home and tried some.
 Hey, I like tofu, I like pickled things, how much different could it be?
+The first thing I noticed was the consistency of the liquid it was packed in.
+I immediately thought of artgum erasers marinated for a century in camel snot.
+Not an auspicious beginning.
+OK, out come the hashi and we try a cube.

 By the sacred skull of Mogg's grandmother, what was that?
 Not fiery, although there are some peppers in the recipe.
 Not especially salty, although there is a touch of salt.
 Not sour, like vinegar.
 Distilled Zing is the best I can come up with.
 Almost as if it were hyper-carbonated, enough to make my tongue think it had been dipped in boiling liquid CO2.